Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Discussion

 It is important to consider the assumptions and limitations of the proposed approach.
 One of the main drawbacks of the model is the additivity assumption imposed on the physical, domain and class components of the response.
 It is expected that the model will perform sub-optimally when this assumption is violated.
 Furthermore, the accuracy of the inferred physics-grounded latent variables will depend on the relative contribution of the physics, domain and class influences to the measured response.
 Significant domain and class contributions to the response, or violating the additivity assumption of \autoref{eq:hybrid_decoder}, can lead to inaccurate inference of physics-grounded latent variables and large uncertainty in the predictions.
-Additionally, the model requires that multiple types of data are available.
-This includes measurements of the structural response, and information on domain and class.
+Additionally, the model requires that multiple types of data are available, namely measurements of the structural response and information on domain and class.
 In SHM applications, this might necessitate data alignment procedures of response measurements, environmental conditions and damage level descriptions, and could potentially limit the immediate applicability of the proposed architecture.
-It is not possible to provide a rule-of-thumb about the amount of data required for effective training.
-This would be dependent on the specific problem, noise levels, physics-based model, and accuracy of the domain and class information, and also on the particular architecture choices (e.g. the number and depth of layers used in the feed-forward NNs in the encoder and decoder).
-In some applications, the incorporation of the known physics might lead to a reduction in the data requirements.
-This has not been investigated in the current paper, since it is believed that it would be strongly dependent on the case study chosen, rather than offering any general insight.
 It is worth mentioning that the interaction between the encoder, decoders, the GRL, and the known physics can be unintuitive in some applications, limiting the applicability of the approach and potentially necessitating implicit supervision by a human expert.
-Finally, it is known that adversarial training can result in numerical instability, e.g. in GANs \citep{Wiatrak2020}.
-Throughout this work, occasional instability and oscillatory behavior were observed during training.
-We found that these issues could generally be addressed by adjusting the $\lambda$ hyperparameter, and by implementing early stopping based on the value of the ELBO on a held-out validation set.